-Horticulture Lighting Group has designed a higher output quantum board LED grow light, dubbed the HLG 550.
+Horticulture Lighting Group has designed a high output quantum board LED grow light, called the HLG 550 V2.

 This is a top-range quantum board LED grow light from Horticulture Lighting Group’s product lineup.